 World Bank warns governments to act more decisively in curbing pandemic

+Washington-based bank says near-term outlook remains highly uncertain, and different growth outcomes are still possible

-A healthcare worker prepares a dose of the Pfizer-BioNTech vaccine at the Villa Scassi Hospital in Genoa, Italy on Tuesday.
+A healthcare worker preparing a dose of the Pfizer-BioNTech vaccine at a hospital in Genoa, Italy.
 Photograph: Luca Zennaro/EPA

 Economic recovery from Covid-19 is likely to be more “subdued” if governments do not act more decisively to stamp out the current upsurge in cases, the World Bank has warned.

-With several advanced economies dealing with a fresh onslaught of cases, the Washington-based bank said the near-term outlook remained highly uncertain and that different growth outcomes are still possible.
+With several advanced economies dealing with a fresh onslaught of cases, the Washington-based bank said the near-term outlook remained highly uncertain and that different growth outcomes were still possible.

-If infections continue to rise and the rollout of a vaccine is delayed, this could limit the global expansion to 1.6 per cent in 2021, it said.
+If infections continued to rise and the rollout of a vaccine was delayed, this could limit the global expansion to 1.6 per cent in 2021, it said.

-In contrast, a more successful pandemic control and a faster vaccination process, global growth could accelerate to nearly 5 per cent.
+In contrast, in more successful pandemic control and a faster vaccination process, global growth could accelerate to nearly 5 per cent.

 “Although the global economy is growing again after a 4.3 per cent contraction in 2020, the pandemic has caused a heavy toll of deaths and illness, plunged millions into poverty, and may depress economic activity and incomes for a prolonged period,” it said.